 The Bank offers benefits to former or inactive employees.
-Postemployment benefit costs are actuarially determined and include the cost of medical and dental insurances, survivor income, disability benefits, and self-insured workers' compensation expenses.
-Costs were projected using the same discount rate and health care trend rates as were used for projecting postretirement costs.
-The accrued postemployment benefit costs recognized by the Bank at December 31, 2003 and 2002, were \$17.6 million and \$15.8 million, respectively.
+Postemployment benefit costs are actuarially determined using a December 31, 2004 measurement date and include the cost of medical and dental insurance, survivor income, and disability benefits.
+For 2004, the Bank changed its practices for estimating postemployment costs and used a 5.25 percent discount rate and the same health care trend rates as were used for projecting postretirement costs.
+Costs for 2003, however, were estimated using the same discount rate and health care trend rates as were used for projecting postretirement costs.
+The accrued postemployment benefit costs recognized by the Bank at December 31, 2004 and 2003, were \$13.8 million and \$17.6 million, respectively.
 This cost is included as a component of "Accrued benefit costs."
-Net periodic postemployment benefit costs included in 2003 and 2002 operating expenses were \$3.5 million.
+Net periodic postemployment benefit costs included in 2004 and 2003 operating expenses were (\$1.9) million and \$3.5 million, respectively.